 Paying it forward is one of the most effective ways to find fulfillment in a person’s life.
 Maybe this means having children of your own or giving back to charities.
 It’s a noble way to share your fortune and knowledge with the world.
 Volunteering your time can also be an incredibly effective way to meet likeminded people who share similar values.
 It also gives your mind a break from only thinking about work and just allows it to roam free, unplug and open headspace for new creative ideas to stew.
 Oh, and don’t forget habit #5 to plan ahead and schedule it in!

 In the end, what you should be striving for as a creative business owner is not getting more done but really having less to do.
 Agree?!
 What are your thoughts?
 Have you given any of these a try?
-If you’re still stuck, check out Self-Care as a Creative Entrepreneur, Without the Price Tag.
+If you’re still stuck, check out Self-Care Ideas for Creative Entrepreneurs, Without the Price Tag.

 Save this post for later on Pinterest

-Affirmations, journaling prompts and tools to help you take care in times of overwhelm.
+Includes affirmations, journaling prompts and self-care tools to help you take care in times of overwhelm.